-Charles County Public Schools participation in SSEP enhances our commitment to STEM education in a number of ways:
+Our participation in SSEP enhances our STEM commitment in the following ways:

-- Creating excitement and a sense of wonder in students across our district through this truly HISTORIC opportunity for students in grades 5-12 to develop a proposal for an experiment slot reserved for us aboard the final scheduled flight of the Space Shuttle.
+• Truly HISTORIC opportunity to get students across our district excited about science through an experiment slot reserved for us aboard the final scheduled flight of the Space Shuttle.

-- Realizing that real science is fun, done by ordinary people reflecting cultural, gender, and socio-economic diversity, and is reflective of a personal and emotional journey of exploration and learning.
+• SSEP is a wonderful, comprehensive program in science and technology education that demonstrates real science is fun, done by ordinary people reflecting cultural, gender, and socio-economic diversity, and is reflective of a personal and emotional journey of exploration and learning.
 This is nothing short of a celebration of learning for our entire community.

-- Exposing and immersing both teachers and students in real science: including framing of a science investigation, experiment design, writing a proposal, a formal review process, a formal flight safety review, participating in a science conference, and communicating design approaches and results at the conference.
+• Expose and immerse both teachers and students in real science: including framing of a science investigation, experiment design, writing a proposal, a formal review process, a formal flight safety review, participating in a science conference, and communicating design approaches and results at the conference.

-- Implement a systemic STEM program across our community, and one that is high profile, garnering significant public and local media attention, thereby showcasing STEM.
+• Implement a systemic STEM program across the community, and one that is high profile, garnering significant public and local media attention, thereby showcasing STEM.

-- Facilitating our students interacting with real scientists through the weekly Tweet-ups
+• Have our students interact with real scientists through the weekly Tweet-ups